 Example: 5/3 is equal to 2.67.
 Divide 5 by 3.This equals 1.67.
 Add 1, and you had the decimal odds 2.67.
 Straightforward enough, right?

-The history of FIFA as a competitive esport goes all the way back to 2004 and the FIFA Interactive World Cup.
-FIWC’s first edition took place in Zurich, Switzerland with Thiago Carrico de Azevedo being the first player in history to win a professional FIFA esports tournament.
+The history of FIFA as a competitive esport goes way back to 2004 and the FIFA Interactive World Cup.
+FIWC’s first edition took place in Zurich, Switzerland.
+Thiago Carrico de Azevedo is the first player in history to win a professional FIFA esports tournament.

 Once a player gets the Verified status, they become eligible to play in online qualifiers for the rest of the season and to earn Global Series Points.
 As players earn points, either through the Weekend Leagues or the online events, they’ll move up in the Global Series Rankings.